Arts & Culture:

-Desert Caballeros Western Museum – Celebrating its 27th year, the Desert Caballeros Western Museum is dedicated to the preservation and interpretation of the history and art of Arizona and the west.
+Desert Caballeros Western Museum – Celebrating its 55th year, the Desert Caballeros Western Museum is dedicated to the preservation and interpretation of the history and art of Arizona and the west.
 It takes pride in being one of the best small museums in Arizona.
-The permanent collection includes Native American an 19th-century decorative arts, as well as late 19th – and 20th – century western American paintings and sculptures.
-The museum’s public programming includes exhibitions, lectures, workshops, art classes and tours.
-(Admission Charged) 2012-2013 Museum Brochure
+The permanent collection includes Native American Indian and 19th-century decorative arts, as well as late 19th-, 20th-, and 21st-century Western American paintings and sculpture.
+The Museum’s public programming includes exhibitions, lectures, workshops, art classes and tours.
+Admission charged.

 Nature Conservancy – Hassayampa River Preserve

 A special piece of Arizona’s natural environment is being protected and restored at the Hassayampa River Preserve near Wickenburg.